gravitational/gravity/docs/6.x/pack.md

   # called before adding a new node to the cluster
   preNodeAdd:

-  # called to provision one or several nodes
-  nodesProvision:

   # called after a new node has need added to the cluster
   postNodeAdd:

   # called before a node is removed from the cluster
   preNodeRemove:

-  # called to deprovision one or several nodes
-  nodesDeprovision:

   # called after a node has been removed from the cluster
   postNodeRemove: